Sabirah42/CV/README.md

 Short course designed to introduce learners to Frontend Fundamentals and design their own website.

 ## Work Experience
+**Volunteer Website Engineer, Under One Sky**
+*April 2023 - present*

+<p>Responsible for supporting the design and build of a charity website using Wordpress and Elementor Pro.</p>

 **Senior People Advisor, N Family Club**
 *December 2021 - July 2022*